zizitizi/lpic1/S9bashscript.md

 for the first time it will be asked for user1 pass to connect and copy key. but after that no need to password

+##### note:
+ssh with root user in debian based (ubuntu) server is disabled by default. to change it you should change ssh configuration.